 Clubs also maintain gardens and window boxes at senior centers and work directly with individual residents to provide gardening-related activities such as floral arranging, raised bed gardening, and gardening crafts.
 These activities provide physical and sensory stimulation, and help to enhance concentration and problem solving.

 Floral arrangements and holiday baskets are delivered to shut-ins, hospital patients, senior facilities, and Meals-on-Wheels by a number of clubs.
 These gestures provide a bit of cheer and color at holiday time and on other occasions throughout the year.

-Gardens created at schools by the GCFM garden clubs also serve a role in garden therapy.
+Gardens created at schools by the GCFM garden clubs also serve a role in therapeutic gardening.
 The Lois Murphy Kindness Garden at the Falmouth Middle School is used by the guidance department as a calming environment for students.